benjamincrozat/legacy-blog/posts/6-what-is-new-laravel-10.md

 ---
 Description: Laravel 10 will be released on February 7, 2023.
 Its development is still ongoing.
-That said, every Laravel ninja should already know what's coming.
+Let's dive into every relevant new feature we know about already.
 Published At: 2022-09-15
 Modified At: 2022-10-05
 ---